ccoutant/dwarf-locations/chapter2-diffs.md

     translates this value
     into an address in the thread-local storage for the current thread (see Section {dwarfexpressionevaluationcontext}), and pushes the
-    address onto the stack together <span class="del">with the generic type identifier</span>
+    address onto the stack <span class="del">together with the generic type identifier</span>
     <span class="add">as a memory location (which may be an address
     space other than the default)</span>.
     The meaning of the value on the top of the stack prior to this